 - Affiliated programs may be semester-long, year-long or short-term (typically run during the summer or winter intersession).
 These programs consist of courses aimed toward a particular course of study and are taught by faculty of the host institution or by visiting CUNY faculty.
 Students usually pay tuition to the foreign institution through the sponsoring CUNY college.
 Financial assistance, such as federal student loans and Pell grants, may be available.
 If you are considering a semester-long program and receive a Pell grant, you should also apply for a Gilman scholarship.

 Many students also participate in non-CUNY international programs.
-Students are strongly advised to consult their financial aid office and the study abroad office or liaison at their home college to determine financial aid eligibility.
+Students are strongly advised to consult the study abroad office or liaison and the financial aid office at their home college well in advance to determine credit transferability and financial aid eligibility.